-- ☐ The lack of sufficient public investment in the face of the COVID-19 pandemic has forced child care programs, educators, and families into a series of impossible choices with devastating consequences. - ☐ The essential yet chronically undervalued child care sector has sacrificed and struggled to serve children and families since the start of the COVID pandemic.
+- ☐ The lack of sufficient and sustained public investment results in staffing shortages caused by low compensation, which are leading to child care supply shortages that negatively impact families' ability to work, children's access to safe and quality care, and educators' health and well-being. - ☐ The essential yet chronically undervalued child care sector has sacrificed and struggled to serve children and families since the start of the COVID pandemic.